cvxgrp/scs/.github/ISSUE_TEMPLATE.md

 If you are have a problem that SCS struggles with you can pass a string to the `write_data_filename` argument and SCS will dump a file containing the problem to disk.
-You can send this file to us or attach to this bug report for easy reproduction of the issue.
+Zip the file and send it to us or attach it to this bug report for easy reproduction of the issue.

 A common cause of issues is not linking BLAS/LAPACK libraries correctly.
 If you